-“American Trucking Associations’advanced seasonally adjusted For-Hire Truck Tonnage Index rose 1.3% in July, following a decrease of 0.8% the previous month.
-In July, the index equaled 130.2 (2000=100) versus 128.6 in June.
-The index is off just 0.6% from the all-time high in November 2013 (131.0).”
+“American Trucking Associations’advanced seasonally adjusted For-Hire Truck Tonnage Index increased 1.6% in August, following a gain of 1.5% the previous month.
+In August, the index equaled 132.6 (2000=100) versus 130.5 in July.
+August’s index is the highest on record, surpassing November 2013 (131.0).”

-On Thursday 8/7/14, the Burea of Labor Statistics released their latest “Employment Situation Summary”.
-For the month of July, total nonfarm payroll employment witnessed an increase of 209,000; with the current U.S. unemployment rate at 6.2%.
+On Friday 9/5/14, the Burea of Labor Statistics released their latest “Employment Situation Summary”.
+For the month of August, total nonfarm payroll employment witnessed an increase of 142,000; with the current U.S. unemployment rate at 6.1%.

 China’s State Administration of Taxation (SAT) issued guidance (Bulletin 42) that extends VAT-exempt treatment to all international freight forwarding services.
 The new rules went into effect on September 1, 2014.